santosh79/db-copier/README.txt

 end
 --------------------------------------------------------------------------------------------------------------------------------

-This would create tables and indexes in the target_db for you (if they do not exist) and copy over contents from the source.
+This would create tables and indexes in the target_db for you (if they do not exist) and copy over contents from the source and best of all it works with any database that works with Sequel (which is a pretty damn big set) -- so you can copy your stuff over from mysql over to postgres, no worries.

 Installation
 ------------